Predictia/AQUA/docs/sphinx/source/adding_data.rst

     As above, it tells AQUA when to stop reading from the FDB and it can be set to ``auto`` too (only if ``timestyle`` is 'date').

+.. option:: bridge_end_date

+    This optional date is used for cases where part of the data are on the HPC FDB and part on the databridge.
+    This is the first date/time (included) from which data are still on the HPC.
+Before all data are assumed to be on the databridge.

 .. option:: chunks

     The chunks parameter is essential, whether you are using Dask or a generator.